Deafness and Hearing Loss

 This guide provides a helpful context for the implementation of adjustments relating to individual students.

 Deaf Awareness Training for staff

-The Student Disability Service provides training on access and support for students who are deaf or have a hearing loss.
-The general content provides detail on the issues and resources covered in the Deaf Awareness Information Guide, and includes feedback from students themselves.
+The Disability and Learning Support Service provides training on access and support for students who are deaf or have a hearing loss.
+These sessions are advertise and booked via the Events Chanel in MyEd.
+The general content of the training provides detail on the issues and resources covered in the Deaf Awareness Information Guide, and includes feedback from students themselves.
 We welcome requests to provide bespoke sessions for individual staff teams working with (or about to work with) specific students.
 Contact us at firstname.lastname@example.org

 Making teaching more accessible

 Participating in group discussions is notoriously challenging for people who are deaf or have a hearing loss.
 This guide provides practical advice on how to make full participation more possible in both face-to-face and online sessions.